 Learning is supported when children are actively involved in the educational content.
 The key here is that content should be “minds-on,” meaning the child is mentally active, putting mental effort into participating in the content.
 Research shows that the more active children are as they engage with screen media, the greater their learning.
 When preschoolers actively attend for longer periods of time to educational programming, they learn more from it.
 Indeed, programs such as Dora the Explorer and Blue’s Clues, in which characters speak directly to the child and pause for the child’s reply—actively eliciting their participation—have been found to encourage expressive language production and vocabulary.

 To study younger children, researchers sometimes use an “object retrieval task” to explore the question of whether children can learn from screens.
-Imagine an experimenter hides an object, like a sticker, from view while 2-year-olds watch on video or on a tablet.
+Imagine an experimenter hides an object, like a sticker, from view while two year olds watch on video or on a tablet.
 The children are then asked to search for the object on another screen or with real props that are identical to those used in the video.
 In general, the research shows that the more interactive the touchscreen experience is, the more successful children are at finding the hidden item when they transfer from the tablet to real props.

 Children learn best when new concepts are embedded in meaningful experiences and settings that children can relate to.
 Meaningful content is all about making connections: Content should be integrated in a context that is relevant to children’s lives, linking new information to what is already familiar.